photonstorm/phaser-nano/README.md

 * Geometry (Point, Rectangle, Matrix)
 * Texture Blitting (render textures directly without needing Sprites)
 * Groups (pool and recycle objects in a Group, unlike Phaser they are no longer display related)
+* Layers (a Group that lives on the Display List with its own transform and can have children)
+* Game World root object
+* Game Object Factory for quick creation of Sprites, Layers and Groups

 ## TODO